MUDE-2025/GA1.1/report_template.md

 Before answering these questions, please work through Part 2 of the notebook.

 **2.1 Provide a description of the resulting models for model 1 and model 2.
-What do you observe?
-Do the models make sense?
+What do you observe?e?
 Are they accurate?**

 % solution_start
 `<solution>`